TheGhouls/oct/doc/packaging_turrets.rst

 .. warning::

-    This section will explain to you how to package turrets, but only based on the **python** turret.
-But many turrets will have similar implementation
+    This section will explain how to package turrets, but only based on the **python** turret.
+But most turrets will have similar implementation

 So that's it ?
 You've written all your tests and you're ready to start to fire at your target ?
 Well let's prepare your turrets